AIPowerGrid/grid-info/NONKYC_EXCHANGE_INCIDENT.md

 ## Background

-During the Base migration, the exchange had previously closed legacy deposits but had reopened them without clear communication.
-When questioned about why legacy deposits were enabled again, the exchange owner responded unprofessionally and lashed out, leading to the immediate decision to withdraw all funds and liquidity.
+During the Base migration, a bridge exploit occurred due to confirmation settings being set too low.
+When the issue was reported to NonKYC.io, the exchange owner responded unprofessionally and was unable to communicate effectively.
+The exchange had previously closed legacy deposits but had reopened them without clear communication.
+When questioned about why legacy deposits were enabled again, the exchange owner lashed out, leading to the immediate decision to withdraw all funds and liquidity.

 ## Delisting